How pipx works

 - expose binaries at

-is on your PATH, you can now invoke the new binaries globally
+~/.local/bin/is on your PATH, you can now invoke the new binaries globally - on operating systems which have the

-- create or re-use a shared virtual environment that contains shared packaging libraries
+- create or reuse a shared virtual environment that contains the shared packaging library

 - create a temporary directory (or reuse a cached virtual environment for this package) with a name based on a hash of the attributes that make the run reproducible.
 This includes things like the package name, spec, python version, and pip arguments.